Ridesharing might be safer than public transportation during the pandemic, but the cost can add up.

 See related: Rewards cards target sharing services, and their millennial fans

 Using the right travel or rewards card is crucial

-The Chase Sapphire Reserve doles out 3X points per $1 on travel including rideshares, and your points are worth 1.5 cents each when you redeem them for travel through the Chase Ultimate Rewards portal.
-These points also transfer 1:1 to popular airline and hotel brands like Hyatt, Southwest, British Airways and Marriott, which could lead to even more value.
+Chase Ultimate Rewards points also transfer 1:1 to popular airline and hotel brands like Hyatt, Southwest, British Airways and Marriott, which could lead to even more value.

-You also get airport lounge access, an annual $200 airfare credit and a $15 monthly Uber credit (plus bonus $20 in December) – good for up to $200 in rides per year, among other benefits.
+You also get airport lounge access, an annual $200 airline fee credit and a $15 monthly Uber credit (U.S. rides only), plus a bonus $20 in December – good for up to $200 in rides per year, among other benefits.

 Earn Delta SkyMiles on Lyft rides

 Also note that you can earn Delta SkyMiles on Lyft rides, and these miles are doled out on top of any points or miles you earn with a travel or rewards credit card.
 All you have to do to qualify is sign up for a free Delta SkyMiles account and connect it to your Lyft account online.
 Once your accounts are connected, earning SkyMiles on all your Lyft rides happens automatically.